 On Friday, I began the day with games.
 Becuase… games.
 First was the Pathfinder 2nd playtest where I got to play a goblin alchemist with a love of explosions.
 The game seems to have more tactical options in combat then its competitor D&D. Do I like it more then D&D?
 I’m not sure.
 I think I need another play session or two to really get a feel for it.
 I can say, however, that it is different enough that I think fans could possibly like both.

 The next highlight was Doomseeker.
 A beer and pretzles game of Fireslayers seeking the greatest doom.
 The point, as you can guess, is to fight bigger and bigger monsters until you die heroically while hopefully getting more points then the other Fireslayers around you.
 There is also a gambling mechanic where you bet whether you or the Fireslayers around you will survive a particular combat.
+No we’re not talking about the same kind of wagering when online gambling in Texas.
 The game also allows for you to play cards to help or hinder the other players of the table.
 Gambling and violence – the perfect Dwarven game if there ever was one.

 The final picture isn’t a book but art prints.
 From a studio called Broken Dice games.
 They were selling art prints to help finance a RPG they are working on called Naudan Chronicles.
 And, after looking at the Gorgeous art and seeing how passionate they were about the world they were creating, I had to buy some prints.
 Plus, that Stone Gollum art will look really good on my wall.
 I wish them all the luck on their project and will probably back them when they finally get their Kickstarter going sometime next year.